KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/extensions/krakend.md

 This guide explains how to integrate KrakenD with KubeRocketCI.
 [KrakenD](https://www.krakend.io/docs/) is a fast, open-source API gateway that helps manage requests, protect sensitive data, and optimize routing.
 It offers options for service discovery, caching, authorization, and rate limiting, which can be customized for the platform.

-KubeRocketCI uses KrakenD to connect with services like SonarQube, Dependency-Track, and OpenSearch.
+KubeRocketCI uses KrakenD to connect with services like SonarQube, Dependency-Track, OpenSearch, and GitFusion.
 This integration allows the platform to fetch data from these services and show it in the KubeRocketCI portal, giving users a clear view of their projects and pipelines.
 For enhanced security, KrakenD uses JWT tokens from Identity Providers (such as Keycloak or Microsoft Entra ID) to authenticate and authorize requests.

 ## Prerequisites